-‘Travelling with kids is pretty much the same as travelling with adults; but usually a whole lot more stressful…’
+‘Travel with kids is pretty much the same as travel with adults; but usually a whole lot more stressful…’

 Before I start this post, I will tell you that I’ve never actually GIVEN BIRTH to a child.
 I know that makes my opinion count for way less amongst the ‘You’re not *real* parent, you don’t understand’ faction of Mums and Dads, but hear me out…

 I have a step son.
 He’s 18 now.
-He wasn’t always that age though (who knew?), and when he was little, me and his Dad took him on holiday.
+He wasn’t always that age though (who knew?).
+When he was little me and his Dad took him on holiday.
 A lot.
-We did the whole ‘package break’ thing to Gran Canaria, the Spanish mainland, Corfu and Egypt, but we also did our own thing.
+We did the whole ‘package break’ thing to Gran Canaria.
+We visited the Spanish mainland, Corfu and Egypt, but we also did our own thing.

 This meant that Josh got to experience more than just sand and half board or all-inclusive hotels.
 He got to experience other cultures and, although I might be completely biased, I believe it’s helped make him the truly amazing young man he is today.

 What I’m trying to say is this: kids don’t need package holidays to have fun.
 They can do both.
 For example, when my ex husband and I took Josh to Hurghada in Egypt on a package break, we also made sure we headed to the Nile for a day (where Josh got to literally steer a boat across the River), and visited the Valley of the Kings.

 The remainder of the break was spent by the pool watching the lad having a fabulous time making friends and, generally, being ecstatic.